solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 7. Select **COMPLETE ORDER**

-8. Switch to the PowerShell window that started the containers, shutdown the images, press **CTRL-X** to stop the images
+8. Switch to the PowerShell windows that started the containers, shutdown the images, press **CTRL-X** to stop the images

 9. Restart the images:

     ``` powershell
+    cd C:\labfiles\microsoft-postgresql-developer-guide\artifacts

     docker compose up
     ```

-10. Switch back to the phpmyadmin window.
-Attemp to re-run the query, notice that the database has the same orders as when it was started before.
+10. Switch back to the pgadmin window.
+Attemp to re-run the `select count(*) from orders` query, notice that the database has the same orders as when it was started before.
 This is because the container's data was lost when it was stopped/removed.

 ## Fix Storage persistence

 1. Modify the `docker-compose.yml` docker compose file, notice how we are creating and adding a volume to the database container.
-We also added the phpmyadmin continer:
+We also added the pgadmin continer:

 ``` yaml
 version: '3.8'